LapTQ/hello-cpp/summaries/behind-the-scene.md

     2. the compiler will only instantiate a class template if the class template is used (i.e., the compiler must see both the full class template definition (not just a declaration) and the specific template type(s) needed).

     => the compiler will not instantiate it in the .cpp file to be linked with the call from the main.cpp file.
 More details [here](https://www.learncpp.com/cpp-tutorial/template-classes/#:~:text=Splitting%20up%20template%20classes)
+* With template specialization: the compiler must be able to see the full definition of both the non-specialized class and the specialized class in order to use a template specialization. => If can only see the definition of the non-specialized class, it will use that instead of the specialization.

 ## Nested types